 Players

-The official player entry list for the 2024 tournament in Doha has not yet been released, but below is a selection of players who participated in the 2023 singles competition, with the list including top WTA players like Iga Swiatek, Coco Gauff, and Maria Sakkari.
+The official player entry list for the 2024 tournament in Doha has now been released, and below is a selection of players who will participate in the 2024 singles competition, with the list including top WTA players like Iga Swiatek, Coco Gauff, and Maria Sakkari.

 - Caroline Garcia